Risk management #2: How to set a Stop Loss | Cleo Trading Guide16 min read

 ATR is a popular Stop Loss-defining indicator amongst the forex trading crowd.
 It shows us what is the average volatility based on the data from the last 14 (default value) bars.
 The idea behind using it is simple: I better put my Stop Loss outside the zone of normal volatility to avoid getting stopped by normal/average/expected market moves.

-The market mood is quite negative at this point, so let’s say we want to SHORT (sell) the S&P index.
+The market mood was quite negative at that point, so let’s say we want to SHORT (sell) the S&P index.
 ATR value on the daily is 92.2, which means that on an average day from the last two weeks the 1-day move on this asset was 92.2 points on either side.
 Since we’d like to make sure our SL is not hit during normal market movements, we chose to take this value and multiply it by 1.5, and that’s where we place our protection.

 What other indicators you could use?
 In general envelope indicators such as Bollinger Band®, Keltner, or Donchian Channels can provide value in assessing Stop Loss levels.